 “We cease to be soldiers in the army of the upright, we become deserters.
 They march to battle.
 We float with the sticks on the stream, helter-skelter with the dead leaves on the lawn, irresponsible and disinterested and able, perhaps for the first time in years, to look round, to look up—to look, for example, at the sky.” —Virginia Woolf

-Slowing down is hard because we must confront painful feelings.
-Like guilt, fear, shame and powerlessness—emotions that get masked by our usual frenetic pace.
+Slowing down is hard because we must confront our vulnerability.
+Painful feelings like guilt, fear, shame, abandonment and powerlessness rise up to the surface—emotions that tend to get masked by our usual frenetic pace.

 My body lets me know whenever I work too much.
 Nowadays, I’m better at listening to its signs, like glazed-over eyes and tight shoulders.
 But it hasn’t been easy learning how to check in with myself.

 When I’m sick, I clearly see how much I’ve identified with the outer world.
-We all juggle different roles like mother, partner and employee.
+We all juggle different roles like parent, partner and employee.
 But we’re much more than our social construct.

 If we get too immersed in our obligations, we may forget to look up at the sky—and to honor our whole self.